mzia-CH/Styleguides/go/go.md

 ### Comments
 - Use `//` for line comments; `/* */` only for package-level documentation.
 - Avoid repeating type or name in comments.
-- Document all exported functions, methods, and structs.
+- Document all exported functions, methods and structs.
 - Use comments to explain why a piece of code exists, not just what it does.
 - Keep comments concise but informative.
 - Use `godoc`-friendly comments to generate documentation from your code.